sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 Check this option if you would like your cluster to be automatically terminated after a specific amount of time (defined as "Time to Live" in minutes).

+[Comment]: <> (Need to Update this based on pending changes and specify: When does Cloudbreak start counting the TTL, does the time when the cluster is stopped count towards this TTL.)

 #### Tags

 You can optionally add tags, which will help you find your cluster-related resources, such as VMs, in your cloud provider account. refer to [Resource Tagging](tags.md).